Should I give my premature baby a dummy?

 Ask your NICU nurse if your premature baby can have a dummy

 Nurses on the NICU will always ask for your consent before they offer baby a dummy or soother.
-Speak to them if you have any questions with regards to making this decision for your little mouse.
+Speak to them if you have any questions with regards to making this decision for your little one.